postgrest-oauth/api/README.md

     	Name of template html file (default "index.html") -templatePath string
     	Path to template html file.
-With trailing slash (default "./")
+With trailing slash (default "./") -validateRedirectURI
+    	Whether validate redirect URI or not.
+Handy for development (default true)
 ```

 Testing with Newman